Setanta Ó hAilpín: Greater Western Sydney

 In the following offseason, Ó hAilpín was recruited to the inaugural AFL playing list of the Greater Western Sydney Giants, the club using its fifth round selection in the 2011 AFL National Draft (No. 79 overall) to recruit him.
 He played his first match for Greater Western Sydney in Round 6, 2012, against his former team Carlton, kicking two goals before rupturing his anterior cruciate ligament in the third quarter of the game.
 He kicked five goals on his comeback from this injury in Round 4 of the 2013 season against Melbourne. Ó hAilpín was delisted by the Giants at the end of the 2013 season after playing seven games for the club.
 In December 2013, he was appointed by NSW/ACT, the governing body of Australian rules football in New South Wales, as the "Multicultural Program Coordinator" for Western Sydney.

 Albury

 Since 2014, Ó hAilpín has played for Albury in the Ovens & Murray Football League, alongside brother Aisake; he was the O&M's leading goalkicker in 2014, kicking 103 goals in the home-and-away season, and was part of the club's premiership winning teams in 2014 and 2015.

-Business

-In 2017, Ó hAilpín bought a small coffee shop in Heathmont, Victoria, where he and his mother work.
-In 2019, their shop - "The Irish Butterbiscuit" - won an award for the third-most popular scone (non-jam category) for southern Victoria.